MTCawthray/idea-box/README.md

 ## Project Status

 This project is partially complete, though some functionality remains to be added.
-Users can still create and delete idea cards.
+Users can still perform the app's essential functions such as creating and deleting idea cards, as well as filtering favorited cards.

 ## Contributors